namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/2/23
+- Testing now so should have a PR up in a little bit
+- Start looking into 2038 - allowing constants within the formula builder
+- Will be off on PTO tomorrow

 ### 11/1/23
-- Going back to 2050 with a last bit of fronend change
+- Finished the frontend for 2050
-- Will start working on 2051 for saving evidence inputs
+- Then started working on 2051 for saving evidence inputs and the new table

 ### 10/31/23
 - Mostly meetings